 What Is The Definition Of A Competent Person

 You've seen it on job sites.
-In safety manuals.
+Which means in safety manuals.
 Buried in OSHA standards like a footnote everyone skips.

 "Competent person."

 Two words.
-On the flip side, maybe even a little bureaucratic.
+Sounds straightforward.
 But here's the thing — most people get it wrong.
-Sounds straightforward.
-In real terms, not because they're careless.
+Not because they're careless.
+Maybe even a little bureaucratic.
 Because the definition doesn't live where you'd expect it to.

 What Is a Competent Person